 Dr. Corey will also list several scenarios for the future ecological health and environmental value of the seas, while suggesting possible solutions about how to mitigate the urbanization and contamination of coastal zones.
 A Q&A will follow Dr. Corey’s lecture, followed by a reception with food and refreshments.

 Steven H. Corey, PhD, is Professor and Chair of the Department of Humanities, History, and Social Sciences at Columbia College Chicago.
 His areas of teaching and research include environmental and urban history and public policy.
 He coedited The American Urban Reader: History and Theory, and he is the coauthor of Garbage!
 The History of Politics and Trash in New York City.
 His forthcoming book is titled, America’s Urban History (Routledge).

-Department of ASL–English Interpretation, School of Liberal Arts & Sciences, Department of Education, Department of English, Department of First Year Seminar, Department of Humanities, History, and Social Sciences, Department of Science & Mathematics, Department of Creative Writing, Office of the Dean, School of Liberal Arts & Sciences, Center for Community Arts Partnerships (CCAP), Ellen Stone Belic Institute for the Study of Women and Gender in the Arts and Media, Honors Program
+American Sign Language, School of Liberal Arts and Sciences, Education, English, First Semester Experience, Humanities, History and Social Sciences, Science and Mathematics, Creative Writing, Office of the Dean, School of Liberal Arts & Sciences, Center for Community Arts Partnerships (CCAP), Ellen Stone Belic Institute for the Study of Women and Gender in the Arts and Media, Honors Program